jdermont/playground-kvhfh5iv/uttt.md

 ![uttt](uttt.png "UTTT")

 Looking back at it now, the inputs seem a little too complicated.
-For example no need to use 9 instead of 1 squares to indicate if miniboard is won or lost.
+For example no need to use 9 squares to indicate if miniboard is won or lost, when 1 input would be enough.
 I know some guys that use much simpler inputs and achieve good results.